-Day 8 - Travel the short distance from Westport to Newport, where the adventure continues on the final day.
+- Day 8 - Travel the short distance from Westport to Newport, where the adventure continues on the final day.
 In Newport we again take our bikes for a cycle along Ireland’s original Greenway cycle path.
-The route travels from Newport through Mulranny to Achill Island.
-This is a fantastic cycle and a great activity to complete the adventure tour.
-After the Cycle there is lunch in a local Newport Café.
+The route travels through Mulranny to Achill Island.
+It is a fantastic cycle and a great activity to complete the adventure tour.
+After the cycle there is lunch in a local Newport Café.
 The tour returns to Dublin.

 Additional Costs: Dinners, snacks and drinks